hpssjellis/pixy-spark-core-rover/README.md

 May 5, 2015
 Having some trouble with the Pixy having false positives, makes my rover go racing down the street searching for the wrong color.
 Had a better look using PixyMon and found out the inperfections in the backpack I was using was allowing several false readings.
 Will have to get an object with a really consistent color.

+Entered the file pixy-d7.ino, for people who do not have the motor drivers but want to test Pixy with the Spark Core.
+Includes a cool bit of coding to allow the code to work when connected to Wifi and also when not connected to Wifi.

 I have included the images to help setup things.
 Have a look at all the images they should make some sense

 Just a reminder image of the Spark Cores PINS